Jakeman582/YouTube/README.md

 ## YouTube

-This is the initial README documentation for the repository.
+Python scripts for collecting data from the YouTube API, and Hadoop procedures to do the data analysis